 Student employee payroll

-Your student employee is paid on a bi-weekly basis, based on a timesheet that they submit and that you approve.
+Your student employee is paid on a bi-weekly basis, based on a timesheet that they submit in MyLeave and that you approve.
 Please become familiar with this process so that your student can be paid on time.

 STEP 1: Review the Timesheet Deadlines Calendar (available on the shared drive in the Human Resources folder) to view the pay period dates, timesheet deadlines and pay days for the upcoming semester.